-Students interested in biology as a major have five distinct options in planning their course work.
+Students interested in biology as a major have six distinct options in planning their course work.
 The student who is likely to continue his studies in graduate school is advised to select the Biological Science Option.
 The Laboratory Technology Option is for those students pursuing a baccalaureate degree in preparation for laboratory positions in a variety of fields.
+The Microbiology option is for students planning careers in Microbiology and preparing for graduate school.